 “It could be really difficult to pinpoint,” Giannotti says.

 Getting answers and creating a report for the team to review was a time-consuming manual process.
-It required a team member going through each and every order that day, identifying only those that had been cancelled or refunded, and entering the data into a spreadsheet for review by the team who then together spent more time trying to determine what prompted the refunds:
+It required a team member going through each and every order that day, identifying only those that had been canceled or refunded, and entering the data into a spreadsheet for review by the team who then together spent more time trying to determine what prompted the refunds:

 “It could take a good amount of time to make up these reports.
 If you have a small web team, like we do, other areas of your site may suffer and don’t get the attention they deserve.”